aweber/rabbitmq-autocluster/README.rst

  * `AWS EC2 tags <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html>`_
  * `AWS Autoscaling Groups <https://aws.amazon.com/autoscaling/>`_

-This plugin was originally developed by `Gavin Roy <https://github.com/gmr>`_ at AWeber and is now co-maintained by several RabbitMQ core contributors.
-Parts of it were adopted into RabbitMQ core (as of 3.7.0).

 **Note:** This plugin is not a replacement for first-hand knowledge of how to manually create a RabbitMQ cluster.
 If you run into issues using the plugin, you should try and manually create the cluster in